 Online Donations are processed safely and securely through our online donation provider Network for Good.
 Click the ‘Donate Now’ image below to open a new window to process your online donation.
 You will be receipted directly from Network for Good for your donation.

 Donations may also be designated to any of the follow SPECIAL PROJECTS.
 Please click the project name to submit an online donation to the project.
+For more information about designations please contact us or call 762-9608

 - Legacy of Caring